This blog may contain affiliate links. Read our disclosure policy for more info.

 There are tons of choices when it comes to hotels in Whistler, below are some of my very favorites:

 For those travelers on a budget, the Hi Whistler is one of the only budget options.
 Although a hostel, the place is very clean and comfortable and they also have private rooms.
-A great place to meet travelers and enjoy your time in Whistler.
+They also have Cheaky’s Café which serves coffee, snacks, meals, beer, cider, and wine.
+It’s a great place to meet travelers and enjoy your time in Whistler.
+A single bunk in a mixed dorm room averages $56 CAD.

 The Listel Hotel is a beautiful place to stay in the heart of Whistler.
+It has an almost unbeatable location close the village and to the gondolas which is convenient if you are planning to ski!
 I still consider it a budget option for Whistler but the hotel has lots of luxuries including a spa, restaurant, and bar.
+Rooms on average cost $300 CAD.

 You can check availability on Booking.com

 For a luxury hotel in the heart of Whistler, the Whistler Village Suites is my top choice.
-For Whistler, it’s still a great value hotel and has a swimming pool, bar, fitness center, and restaurant.
+For Whistler, it’s still a great value hotel and has a swimming pool, 3 hot tubs, a bar, a fitness center, and a restaurant.
 The rooms a very nice and for groups they have 2 bedroom apartments.
+Some of the suites even have balconies with mountain views!

 You can check availability on Booking.com